input-output-hk/peras-design/docs/reports/tech-report-1.md

 * *history:* All the messages that have been sent.
 * *adversarial state:* The adversarial state can be anything, with the type is passed to the specification as a parameter.

-The differences compared to the model proposed in the PoS-NSB paper are
+The differences with respect to the model proposed in the PoS-NSB paper are:

-* the execution order is not stored in the global state and therefore permutations of the messages as well as permutations of parties are not needed
+* the execution order is not stored in the global state and therefore permutations of the messages as well as permutations of parties are not needed,
-* there is no global `Progess`
+* there is no global `Progess`.

 Instead of keeping track of the execution order of the parties in the global state, the global relation is defined with respect to parties.
 The list of parties is considered fixed from the beginning and passed to the specification as a parameter.
 Together with a party, we know as well the party's honesty (`Honesty` is a predicate for a party).
-Instead of keeping track of progress globally we only need to assert that, before the clock reaches the next slot, all the deliverable messages in the global message buffer have been delivered.
+Instead of keeping track of progress globally we only need to assert that before the clock reaches the next slot, all the deliverable messages in the global message buffer have been delivered.

 #### Global relation

 The protocol defines messages to be distributed between parties of the system.
-The specification currently implements the following message types
+The specification currently implements the following message types:

 * *Block message:* When a party is the slot leader a new block can be created and a message notifying the other parties about the block creation is broadcast.
-Note, in case a cool-down phase according to the Ouroboros Peras protocol is detected, the block also includes a certificate that references a block of the party's preferred chain.
+Note that, in case a cool-down phase according to the Ouroboros Peras protocol is detected, the block also includes a certificate that references a block of the party's preferred chain,
-* *Vote message:* When a party creates a vote according to the protocol, this is wrapped into a message and delivered to the other parties
+* *Vote message:* When a party creates a vote according to the protocol, this is wrapped into a message and delivered to the other parties.

 The global relation expresses the evolution of the global state: